 Notably, a critical divergence between humans and LLMs was observed in the assessment of confidence.
-Models never utilized the ,,guessing'' or low-confidence options, whereas human experts frequently expressed uncertainty.
-This might pose a potential safety risk for clinical application.
-As argued by Ulmer et al.~\cite{Ulmer2025}, the ability of an AI to express doubt in a ,,human-like'' manner is a necessary safety feature to ensure users can trust the uncertainty being conveyed.
+Models never utilized the ``guessing'' or low-confidence options, whereas human experts frequently expressed uncertainty.
+This poses a clinical safety risk, as an AI's ability to express doubt in a ``human-like'' manner is a necessary safety feature to ensure users can trust the conveyed uncertainty~\cite{Ulmer2025}.
 Paradoxically, although both humans and models demonstrated higher objective performance on the categorical task, they consistently reported higher subjective certainty regarding their dimensional ratings.
 Future studies could investigate the underlying mechanisms of this metacognitive dissociation, examining why both human and non-human agents perceive their answers regarding dimensional severity as more certain, despite their objective performance superiority in categorical classification.

-Furthermore, the semantic analysis reveals that although models may achieve higher accuracy, their ,,reasoning'' remains fundamentally distinct from clinical practice.
+Furthermore, the semantic analysis reveals that although models may achieve higher accuracy, their ``reasoning'' remains fundamentally distinct from clinical practice.
 Human justifications were concise, cautious, and patient-centered.
 Model justifications, conversely, were elaborate, formulaic, and pattern-focused.
 Additionally, models that showed reduced performance also had more atypical semantics.
 This suggests a link between diagnostic accuracy and justification semantics; lower-performing models may have failed to attend to the most clinically informative aspects of the patient narratives.
 Llama 3.3 70B was a notable exception, achieving high diagnostic accuracy despite generating justifications riddled with linguistic artifacts, nonexistent words, and poor Polish grammar.
-This can be understood in terms of a multilingual generative-discriminative performance gap, in which Llama 3.3 70B demonstrates sufficient passive understanding of Polish to assign accurate diagnoses, while exhibiting markedly weaker Polish fluency when generating justifications for those decisions.
-Follow-up research could investigate how the performance of this model would change if its diagnostic reasoning were generated before assigning diagnostic scores, rather than as a post-hoc justification.
+This can be understood in terms of a multilingual generative-discriminative performance gap: Llama 3.3 70B demonstrates sufficient understanding of Polish to assign accurate diagnoses, but exhibits markedly weaker Polish generation fluency when creating justifications for those decisions.
+Follow-up research could investigate how the model's performance would change if its diagnostic reasoning were generated before assigning diagnostic scores, rather than as a post-hoc justification.